3 Weeks in Thailand Itinerary: Culture & Taste of Thai Islands 🇹🇭

 Koh Kood: 3 Nights

-The best beaches on Koh Kood are located on the island’s west coast.
-The east coast is a jungle and rocky shores which are hard to access.
+The best beaches are mostly on the island’s west coast, offering soft sand and calm waters.
+The east coast, by contrast, is rugged and covered in dense jungle with rocky shores that are difficult to access.

 Koh Kood Day #16 – #18

-You can spend your day in the beautiful Koh Kooh exploring beaches, snorkeling and taking walks and drives around the island.
+Spend your days soaking up the natural beauty of Koh Kood by exploring its pristine beaches, snorkeling in crystal-clear waters, and taking scenic walks or drives around the island.

-- Best Beaches are Ao Tapao Beach, Khlong Chao and south-west beaches are Ao Takian, Ao Phrao, Ao Khlong Hin, and Ao Ja.
+Southwest gems like Ao Takian, Ao Phrao, Ao Khlong Hin, and Ao Ja

 Where to stay in Koh Kood: